railt/railt/README.md

 The Railt Framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-The Railt\Parser, which is part of the Railt Framework re-distribute under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
+The Railt\Compiler, which is part of the Railt Framework re-distribute under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).

 ## Production ready